 To sleep with a eunuch is to be stripped and leered at as the eunuch keeps on his robes.
 To sleep with a eunuch is to become a scratching post for a neutered cat, to be stabbed with your own rhinestone-studded hairpins and strangled with your own beads.
 To sleep with a eunuch is to be bitten and grinned at with blood-stained teeth.
 To see the eunuch’s pale whey face light up as he penetrates you with a balled-up fist, punching its way inside.
 I clamp down hard on my tongue.
 My shadow writhes on the wall of the bedchamber, but I won’t give him the satisfaction of tears or a cry of pain.

 A westerner slides into the back seat with a beautiful girl.
 Wang watches the couple in the rearview.
 The man is fortyish, with toady eyes and the broken thread veins of alcoholism in his large meandering nose.
 The girl is in her twenties, with a sugar-frosting of make-up on her pretty face.
 How can she let him put his hands on her? wonders Wang.
 For what?
 Money?
 Status?
-A US fiancée visa?
+A U.S. fiancée visa?
 The man has a proprietorial hand on her knee and the smirk of one who thinks his own charisma has won him his trophy, and not the charisma of the West.

-Later, in a chapter set before the outbreak of the First Opium War, a young Tanka boy (a local minority group) is caught attempting to pickpocket a drunken British sailor in the foreign factories zone outside the Canton city walls.
-The sailors are about to execute him on the spot when he’s saved by a friendly Englishman scholar and possibly a missionary named Tom.
+Later, in a chapter set before the outbreak of the First Opium War, a Tanka boy (a local minority group) is caught attempting to pickpocket a drunken British sailor in the foreign factories zone outside the Canton city walls.
+The sailors are about to execute him on the spot when he’s saved by a friendly Englishman scholar and missionary named Tom.
 Tom and a fellow Englishman named Jack are later picked up adrift at sea by a Chinese pirate ship on which the same boy has been dragooned, and are kept in a cage on the ship.
 The ship’s leader has them stripped and orders Jack to suck his cock.
 When he resists, he is fatally stabbed.
 The boy is ordered to sever his head and is then sent on a boat with Tom and other pirates to Canton to claim a reward for captured foreigners.
 The boy and Tom escape when the pirates fall asleep after smoking opium.
-In a strange twist of justice, the story concludes when Tom blows the boy’s head off with a gunshot, bringing things back full circle to the chapter’s start and the brutality of foreigners.
+In a strange twist of justice, the story concludes when Tom blows the boy’s head off with a gunshot, bringing things back full circle to the chapter’s start and the barbarism of foreigners.

 CONFUCIUS and OPIUM: